bateyt/dominica/_posts/2014-10-30-explore-dnica.md

 dnica2 <- read.table("dnica2.txt", header = TRUE, sep = "\t")
 {% endhighlight %}

 The data are comprised of parish death records from 1917 to 1971.
+Below is the age-at-death distribution of the sample.

+<iframe frameborder="0" allowtransparency="true" scrolling="no" height="450" width="100%" src="https://bateyt.shinyapps.io/dnica_age-hist/"></iframe>